FugiTech/google-meet-grid-view/README.md

+## UPDATE 02/21/2021
+The extension has been published again with a workaround (thanks Kelly Gonzalez for the suggestion!).
+We temporarily fallback to a clean grid view layout, no advanced features at the moment..
+(set grid tiles slider to the maximum)

+We plan to work on some of the features that millions of users loved.. stay tuned! / any contribution is welcome!

 ## UPDATE 02/11/2021:
 It turns out that Google is testing an update of Meet that disables the Grid View extension.
 This is why sometimes it works and sometimes not (you see the boxes in a vertical bar).
 If you seriously need Grid View right now, you might consider refreshing a few times the browser tab (you should end up loading the old compatible version at a certain point).